Mahindra Bolero Neo

 Verdict

-The TUV300 has not only been given a new name but a new personality as well.
-And a likeable one at that.
-It’s not trying to offer you a premium cabin experience anymore, rather focusing on what it's good at - being a simple and capable SUV with enough space and equipment to keep occupants comfortable.
-Plus, the locking rear differential makes it much more capable on rough roads.
+The Mahindra Bolero Neo has a likeable personality.
+It’s focusing purely on what it's good at - being a simple and capable SUV with enough space to keep occupants comfortable.
+The rear-wheel drive setup along with the locking rear differential makes it much more capable on rough roads than any other sub-4-metre SUV out there.

 Pros & Cons of Mahindra Bolero Neo